 I felt a better approach would be to proactively establish contact with someone once or twice a day to confirm everything is okay.
 This style of contact could lead to a rescue of someone who was non-responsive and users could potentially benefit from the increase in contact.
 The contact itself could even evolve in-to other products and services where an increase in contact could be used to get other valuable outcomes.

 Keen to ensure users themselves could control the frequency of contact so the system would be attractive to the widest possible range of people I invented the “I am okay” button in 2004 – with my grandmother as the first customer.
 The “I am okay” button is now available as OkEachDay® from Alertacall®, which is a company I founded to develop the idea.

 OkEachDay® is unique because it gives its users freedom to get on with their day by allowing them to press the OkEachDay® button in their own time, human contact at an agreed time if they do not press and control over their contact levels.

-Furthermore, because the user is by the OkEachDay® button when they press it – that provides the perfect opportunity to deliver a recorded message to the device creating an incredibly simple and effective way to get relevant news and information to users of the service of a daily basis.
+Furthermore, because the user is by the OkEachDay® button when they press it – that provides the perfect opportunity to deliver a recorded message to the device creating a simple and effective way to get relevant news and information to users of the service on a daily basis.

 In 2005 Alertacall started work on ContactSense™ a technology that detects changes in the trends of communication with OkEachDay® customers and that can be used to indicate whether there is a shift in the cognitive state or needs of customers in order to get them help when they need it.